Rudolf Tschudi

-Rudolf Tschudi (born 2 May, 1884 in Glarus, died 11 October 1960 in Basel) was a Swiss philologist, historian, and Orientalist.
+Rudolf Tschudi (2 May 1884 – 11 October 1960) was a Swiss philologist, historian and Orientalist.

 Life

-Tschudi studied classical philology (Greek and Latin) as well as eastern philology in Basel, Erlangen (where he studied under Georg Jacob), and Tübingen and was a member of the Schwizerhüsli Basel, Erlanger, and Tübingen Wingolf fraternities.
+Tschudi was born on 2 May 1884 in Glarus.
+He studied classical philology (Greek and Latin) as well as eastern philology in Basel, Erlangen (where he studied under Georg Jacob), and Tübingen and was a member of the Schwizerhüsli Basel, Erlanger, and Tübingen Wingolf fraternities.
 He then became an assistant professor in 1910 and a professor at the Hamburgisches Kolonialinstitut in 1914.

-In 1919 he came to Zurich as an associate professor, and finally in 1922 to Ordinarius in Basel.
+In 1919 he came to Zürich as an associate professor, and finally in 1922 to Ordinarius in Basel.
 Fritz Meier was among his students.
 Tschudi was co-editor of the book series "Turkish Library" (Türkische Bibliothek, published by Mayer & Müller in Berlin) and the magazine "Der Islam."
 His specialty was the Ottoman Empire and Turkish literature.

+Tschudi died on 11 October 1960 in Basel.